bissli/jobsync/docs/USAGE_GUIDE.md

 ### Fallback Pattern Support

-The lock system supports ordered fallback patterns for high availability:
+The lock system supports ordered fallback patterns for high availability.
+Patterns are stored as JSONB arrays in the database (even single patterns become single-element arrays).

 ```python
 def register_locks_with_fallback(job):